lh3/miniwfa/README.md

 ([WFA][wfa-pub]) with 2-piece gap penalty.
 It was faster than WFA2-lib when miniwfa was first developed.
 Now the linear-space [BiWFA][biwfa] algorithm consistently uses less memory, though the relative performance between miniwfa and BiWFA varies with input sequences.
-In addition, BiWFA is only directly applicable to global alignment.

 ## Algorithm